JVPC0D3R/auto-segment/README.md

 ## 🎭 segmentation mask

 <p align = "justify">
-  After performing object detection with YOLOv8, bounding boxes are sent to SAM, in order to make him understand which object do we want to get the mask from.
+  After performing object detection with YOLOv8, bounding boxes are sent to SAM, in order to make him understand which object we want to get the mask from.
 </p>

 <p align = "center">